PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 <li> What tasks did I work on / complete? - Setting up AWS RDS instance and creating tables for the application </li>
 <li> What am I planning to work on next? - Start working on my assigned tasks - I will be creating the backend for login and signup backend APIs </li>
 <li> What tasks are blocked waiting on another team member? - No Blockers </li>

+#### Priyanka

+<li> What tasks did I work on / complete? - UI wireframe design and component division</li>
+<li> What am I planning to work on next? - Backend project setup and to start working on my component - Flight Booking Feature </li>
+<li> What tasks are blocked waiting on another team member? - No Blockers </li>

 ## Week 4: